-Delivery personnel must use hand sanitiser if required to exit their vehicle and enter the buildings.
+Delivery personnel should use hand sanitiser if required to exit their vehicle and enter the buildings.

-Signage must make drivers aware of:
+Signage should make drivers aware of:

-- Physical distancing when picking up deliveries and passing deliveries to employees, - The need to maintain a high degree of personal cleanliness and, - 3.
+- 1. Physical distancing when picking up deliveries and passing deliveries to employees, - The need to maintain a high degree of personal cleanliness and, - 3.
 The need to wear clean protective clothing.